bright/new-www/content/blog/child-bounties-on-polkadot-kusama-explained.md

 * Parent bounty must be in an “Active” state.
 * Child bounty must be in an “Active” state.
 * After succeeding, the status of the child bounty changes to “Pending Payout”.
-* After a delay beneficiary will be able to claim the founds.
+* After a delay beneficiary will be able to claim the funds.

 ### 6. Claiming the payout